ridoansaleh/DjangoMusic/README.md

 ### How to install this app ?

-1. clone the app `git clone <repository-url>`
+1. Clone the app `git clone <repository-url>`

-2. create an virtual environment
+2. Create an virtual environment.
+   Change the current directory to the project and `virtualenv env`

 3. install all the dependencies